 26. Messy Updo for Fine Hair

 Fine hair looks great when worn in an updo as it can give the illusion of thickness and fullness.
 There are several updo choices that look gorgeous on girls, but creating a messy and relaxed style makes it perfect for every day.
 It is also more practical and easier to maintain throughout the day as you do not have to worry about keeping everything in place.
-Plus, fine hair can be hard to style in updos, thus, opting for a deliberately undone hairstyle is appealing.
+Plus, fine hair can be hard to style in updos; thus, opting for a deliberately undone hairstyle is appealing.

 27. Messy Updo

-The messy updo is great for women of all ages, but it is perfect for younger girls as it has a youthful, relaxed aesthetic.
+The messy updo is great for women of all ages but is perfect for younger girls as it has a youthful, relaxed aesthetic.
 It is also a practical option as the messy finish requires less precision and tightness; it will not pull on the scalp causing tension or headaches.
 There are several options for styling, depending on hair texture and length, but a good idea would be to leave a few pieces of hair to fall around the face.
 This creates a framing effect that can be incredibly flattering and draw attention to the eyes.

 28. Natural Hair Buns

 Buns are one of the most popular hairstyles because they are so simple to achieve.
 They also work on all hair textures and look good when created small or big.
 You also have the versatility of how you will style them, including keeping the bun low or high for a more noticeable finish.
-If you are looking for an alternative for natural hair and like the idea of buns, you may be drawn to Bantu knots; a protective style that is created by sectioning hair, twisting it and working it into knots.
+If you are looking for an alternative to natural hair and like the idea of buns, you may be drawn to Bantu knots; a protective style that is created by sectioning hair, twisting it, and working it into knots.
 They can be made on long or short hair and are a fantastic option for reducing style time.